sco-edge/RM_with_ML/README.md

 Start with vagrant up with Vagrantfile

-ISSUE 1: MAC OS Architecture (aarch64) is not match with Docker Images in Deathstarbench => Run it with Linux systems (12CPU core, RAM 15GB)
+Issue 1: MAC OS Architecture (aarch64) is not match with Docker Images in Deathstarbench => Run it with Linux systems (12CPU core, RAM 15GB)

+Start with minikube

+Issue 1:
+yamlRepository/hotelReservation/non-test/consul_Deployment.yaml
+image: consul:latest -> image: consul:1.8.4